OGGM/oggm-edu-contrib/README.md

-# Example repository for external contributions to OGGM-Edu
+# Example for external contributions to OGGM-Edu

 In this repository, we illustrate how you can create your own educational content (in a notebook) and run it in an OGGM / MyBinder environment.

 There are two steps:

-1. Create your content and put in on an online repository
+**1. Create your content and put in on an online repository**

-2. Create and share the link as explained below.
+**2. Create and share the link as explained below.**

 ## How to create a link